 A bad driving record comes with consequences, none of them good.
-One of the most well-known negatives is that, when a ding to your record your car insurance rates can go up.
-Fortunately, you may be able to do something to clear driving record.
+One of the most well-known negatives is that, when you add a ding to your record, your car insurance rates can go up.
+Fortunately, you may be able to do something to clear your driving record.

 The Point System

 Some states take action depending upon how serious the offense is, but most state DMVs keep track of driving infractions with a point system.
 The details of these systems vary by state.

 California is an example of a state that uses a point system to deal with driving violations.
-Different kinds and number of violations result in differing point numbers.
+Different kinds and the number of violations result in differing point numbers.
 The driver’s age can also affect a person’s points.
 Points are used to determine how serious the penalty is, all the way up to losing driving privileges all together.

-You can find out about your state’s system on FindLaw.com to see how you can clear driving record.
+You can find out about your state’s system on FindLaw.com to see how you can clear your driving record.

 How Your Insurance Rates Are Affected?

 Driving violations don’t always result in higher insurance rates.
 Parking tickets usually don’t affect car insurance premiums, and sometimes an insurance provider will forgive first-time citations.
 Once again, it can depend on where you live, as well as who your insurance company is.
 One thing that’s certain though, violations that result from reckless driving will have more painful consequences.

-According to NerdWallet, a single minor speeding ticket can result in no increase to your premiums or, on the other hand, raise it by as much as 30%.
+According to NerdWallet, a minor speeding ticket can result in no increase to your premium or, raise it by as much as 30%.
 It depends on what insurance company you do business with.
 A DUI can add thousands of dollars to your costs.

 How Long Do Driving Dings Affect Rates?